Wallasey pub shooting: Two arrested after Elle Edwards killed on Christmas Eve

 Beautician Elle Edwards died in hospital after being shot in the head at The Lighthouse in Wallasey Village.

-Police say a 30-year-old man was arrested in Tranmere on suspicion of murder and attempted murder.
+Police said a 30-year-old man has been arrested in Tranmere on suspicion of murder and attempted murder.

-A 19-year-old woman from Rock Ferry has been arrested on suspicion of conspiracy to murder, police added.
+A 19-year-old woman from Rock Ferry has been arrested on suspicion of conspiracy to murder, they added.

 Both suspects have been taken into custody and will be questioned by detectives.

-Four other people who were at the pub were also injured - one of those, a 28-year-old man from Beechwood in Wirral, continues to receive medical treatment, police said.
+Four other people who were at the pub were also injured - one of those, a 28-year-old man from Beechwood in Wirral, is still receiving medical treatment, according to police.

 Merseyside Police believe Ms Edwards was not the target of the attack, and Detective Superintendent Sue Coombs described her death as a "cold-blooded shooting".